Yousaf95/Testing/README.md

+# Artifact for “A Provenance-Based Architecture for Traceability in SQA Pipelines” (ICSA 2026)
+To gain complete insights about software quality evaluation, we introduce the concept of provenance for Software Quality Assurance processes called yProv4SQA, which is used for tracking the evolution of software quality over time by generating detailed provenance documents during software development.

 # Example: Using yProv4SQA with the iTwinAI Repository

 In this example, we demonstrate how to use our library by analyzing the the [iTwinAI GitHub repository](https://github.com/interTwin-eu/itwinai).